biandratti/huginn-proxy/FEATURES.md

 Configurable cipher suites, curve preferences, and TLS version restrictions (1.2 and 1.3 supported).
 ALPN works for HTTP/2 negotiation.

+**SNI-based multi-certificate selection.** The proxy serves a different certificate per domain, selected from the TLS ClientHello SNI.
+Each `[[domains]]` entry carries its own `cert_path` / `key_path`.
+The resolver picks a certificate by **exact host → single-label wildcard (`*.example.com`) → default**.
+The default certificate is the one attached to the catch-all (host-less) domain, and it is also served to clients that send no SNI (e.g. connecting by IP).
+When `[tls.options].sni_strict = true`, an SNI hostname that matches no configured domain is rejected with `unrecognized_name` instead of falling back to the default cert (mirrors Traefik's `sniStrict`); the no-SNI case still gets the default cert on purpose.
+Default is `sni_strict = false`.
+See the **Multi-Domain Routing** section below for how domains tie certificates to routes.

 Certificate hot reload watches the cert files and reloads them when they change.
 Uses a configurable delay to avoid reloading too frequently.
 The same `ServerConfig` builder is used at startup and on every hot reload, so cipher suites, ALPN, client auth, and session resumption settings are applied identically in both paths — no drift between the initial configuration and reloaded certificates.

+Reloading is **best-effort and per-domain** (Traefik-style): if one domain's new certificate fails to load, the other domains still swap to their fresh certs, and the failing domain keeps serving its previously loaded certificate so a transient file issue never drops TLS for that domain.

 Each successful load or rotation increments `huginn_tls_cert_reload_total{result="success"}`, updates `huginn_tls_cert_last_reload_timestamp_seconds`, and publishes the new certificate-chain content hash via